elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 end
 ```

-We can run `mix test` from the command-line to see the results:
+We can run `mix test` from the command line to see the results:

 ```shell
 $ mix test